microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-large-attachments.md

 Following the initial upload in step 2, continue to upload the remaining portion of the file, using a similar `PUT` request as described in step 2, before you reach the expiration date/time for the session.
 Use the **NextExpectedRanges** collection to determine where to start the next byte range to upload.
 You may see multiple ranges specified, indicating parts of the file that the server has not yet received.
 This is useful if you need to resume a transfer that was interrupted and your client is unsure of the state on the service.

 Once the last byte of the file has been successfully uploaded, the final `PUT` operation returns `HTTP 201 Created` and a `Location` header that indicates the URL to the file attachment in the `https://outlook.office.com` domain.
 You can get the attachment ID from the URL and save it for later use.
-Depending on your scneario, you can use that ID to [get the metadata of the attachment](/graph/api/attachment-get?view=graph-rest-beta), or [remove the attachment from the message](/graph/api/attachment-delete?view=graph-rest-beta) using the Microsoft Graph endpoint.
+Depending on your scenario, you can use that ID to [get the metadata of the attachment](/graph/api/attachment-get?view=graph-rest-beta), or [remove the attachment from the message or event](/graph/api/attachment-delete?view=graph-rest-beta) using the Microsoft Graph endpoint.

-The following example shows uploading the last byte range of the file.
+The following request shows uploading the last byte range of the file to the message.

 ### Example request: final upload
 <!-- {